epiforecasts/inc2prev/README.md

-# Estimate incidence from prevalence estimates
+# Estimating epidemiological quantities from prevalence estimates in the ONS Community Infection Survey

-This repository contains a deconvolution method (`stan/model.stan`) for estimating infections from Office for National Statistics (ONS) prevalence estimates.
+We use a deconvolution method for estimating incidence from Office for National Statistics (ONS) prevalence estimates, based on the PCR detection curves by Hellewell _et al._, _BMC Medicine_, 2021 and the Gaussian process based method for estimating infection curves implemented in `EpiNow2`.

 ## An overview of the approach